dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 That rush of blood to the head, just now.
 Incredulous.
 What was that?
 Was the restraint released from my heart?
 Impossible.
 It's like a vault.
 I designed it that way.
-Or my observer did.
+Or maybe my observer did.
 Was it him?
 Whoever enshrouded it, they built a daedalian labyrynth for a reason.
 They gave Icarus wings, but kept him locked in a maze.
 They warned him, but knew he'd rise and fall anyways.
 Or wait, that's not right.
 No that wasn't Icarus.
 If he had wings, he'd just fly out.
 Whoever it was, if he could just see the maze...

-[kinda too much content for a brief flash]

 Another heartbeat.
 No, that can't be right.
 What was I doing?
 Her voice?
 Who was it?
 I didn't know her.
 Or did I?
 My subconscious starts